 He does that, you know.
 Everything you are or ever wanted to be dies with Jesus.
 And it’s okay, because Jesus knows the way out of the grave.
 In my life, what He has resurrected is turning out to be more glorious, more effective, more divine — and, to my surprise, more me — than what died.
 He built purposes into me that I hadn’t guessed, things so good I would not have dared to dream them for myself — but here I am.

 What is raised is like what died, in certain ways.
 I’ve done a lot of different things (and you can read a brief curriculum vitae if you’re into that sort of thing), but I was always more interested in making colleagues than followers, and God has blessed that.
 Today, many of the people I lean on when I need help or insight are people I taught or discipled at some point.
 They’re more than willing to correct me when I’m wrong, and I treasure them for it.
 I’m still making colleagues, but the way I go about it has changed quite a bit.
 I don’t much do the national conference thing anymore; pretty much everything I do is in Englewood, Colorado.
-You’re more likely to find me teaching martial arts, practicing massage therapy, or sharing the Scriptures with a friend over a pot of tea or coffee than you are to find me in a church or a seminary classroom.
+You’re more likely to find me teaching martial arts, doing bodywork, or sharing the Scriptures with a friend over tea than you are to find me in a church or a seminary classroom.
 I’m still a writer and theologian, but I’m first and foremost a practitioner — and I wouldn’t have it any other way.

 - The Rediscovery of Meaning and Other Essays by Owen Barfield

 - The Art of Listening Prayer by Seth Barnes

 - Metropolitan Manifesto by Richard Bledsoe